NancyChilinda03/pharmative/README.md

 # pharmative
-a basic web inventory for a pharmacy in python
+a basic web stock inventory for a pharmacy in python